nverhulp/regex-tutorial/Develop/gist-template.md

 ## Author

-Nicole Verhulp is a recent UC Davis graduate who is taking a coding bootcamp through UC Davis's continued learning program.
+Nicole Verhulp is a recent Psychology and Political Science graduate who is taking a coding bootcamp through UC Davis's continued learning program to complete a certification in full-stack development.

 Check out her GitHub repository for all of her previous projects!